 ‘I see.
 Which of these attributes did you value the most in her?’

 ‘I am not sure.
 She had everything.
-It is getting harder for me to find them… hmm… like… that one seemed..to…’
+It is getting harder for me to find them… hmm… like… that one seemed... to…’

 His voice trailed off, he shook his head in dismay and disappointment, screwed up his face, and looked straight ahead into the void of Paradise Lost.